animehunter123/bldub/README.md

 > Unsafely turn the ubuntu server to be capable of running virtually anything on planet earth in Lxd.

-The script configures your Kubuntu host as a Docker/LXD server with Ansible CLI ready to go.
+The script configures your Kubuntu host as a Docker/LXD server with Ansible CLI ready to go, along with the kernel dummy module.

 ## Quick Start

-🌌🌌🌌 **WARNING: (THIS SCRIPT IS UNSAFE!
-NEVER USE IN PRODUCTION!)** 🌌🌌🌌
+**WARNING: (THIS SCRIPT IS UNSAFE!
+NEVER USE IN PRODUCTION!), 🌌.**

 * Ensure your host is backed up.
 Ensure it is a modern Ubuntu release.